NicoBellanich/microblogging-platform/README.md

 You can easily run the application using Docker.
 Make sure you have Docker installed on your system.

+### 0. Init
+- clone this repo

 ### 1. Build the image

+- in root directory run (this creates a local image of the repo) in next steps I'll be publishing the image in dockerhub

 ```bash
 docker build -t microblogging-app .
 ```

 ### 2. Run the container

+- run

 ```bash
 docker run -p 8080:8080 microblogging-app